nchucvml/USEAQ/README.md

 If you use the USEAQ or USEQ codes (USEQsuperpixel_ICPR.zip) for your research, please cite the following papers.

-The evaluation of Stanford Background Dataset please refer to https://davidstutz.de/projects/superpixel-benchmark/ The evaluation of BSDS500  please refer to https://www.tu-chemnitz.de/etit/proaut/en/research/superpixel.html

 [1] Chun-Rong Huang, Wei-Cheng Wang, Wei-An Wang, Szu-Yu Lin, and Yen-Yu Lin, "USEAQ: Ultra-fast Superpixel Extraction via Adaptive Sampling from Quantized Regions,"  IEEE Transactions on Image Processing, vol. 27, no. 10, pp. 4916-4931, Oct.
 2018.

 [2] Chun-Rong Huang, Wei-An Wang, Szu-Yu Lin, and Yen-Yu Lin, "USEQ: Ultra-Fast Superpixel Extraction via Quantization," in Proc.
 International Conference on Pattern Recognition, ICPR’16, pp. 1966-1971, Dec.
 2016.

 The webpage of USEQ is at http://cvml.cs.nchu.edu.tw/USEQ.html

+As for the evaluation of Stanford Background Dataset, please refer to https://davidstutz.de/projects/superpixel-benchmark/

+As for the evaluation of BSDS500 dataset, please refer to https://www.tu-chemnitz.de/etit/proaut/en/research/superpixel.html